TT45

-In 2017, the Leiden University Mission to the Theban Necropolis started work in Theban Tomb 45 under the direction of Dr. Carina van den Hoven, with the generous support of the Gerda Henkel Stiftung.
+In 2017, the Leiden University Mission to the Theban Necropolis started work in Theban Tomb 45 under the direction of Dr. Carina van den Hoven, with the support of the Gerda Henkel Stiftung.
 The international team carries out conservation, documentation, publication, art historical analysis, heritage preservation and site management activities in TT45.
 A full archaeological study of the tomb is carried out in order to enhance our understanding of the history of use of the tomb.
 The acquired data are documented and published using the most recent non-invasive digital tools and developments in the field of Digital Humanities, such as photogrammetry, digital epigraphy, digital reconstruction, and digital imaging technology.
-For more detailed information on the TT45 Project, please visit the project website.